rickosborne/cascades/md/06-1-1-awake.md

 "Sandwich.
 When I got the call."

-Stewardesses, flight attendants, whatever, were not exactly known for our stellar eating habits.
+Flight attendants were not exactly known for our stellar eating habits.
-We weren't home often enough or long enough to keep well-stocked pantries and we didn't make enough money to dine out everywhere we went.
+We weren't home often enough or long enough to keep well-stocked pantries, and we didn't make enough money to dine out everywhere we went.
-Many of us subsisted on in-flight food, and I knew some who flew literally so they could feed themselves.
+Many of us subsisted on in-flight food, and I knew some who flew literally to feed themselves.
-It didn't help that we were expected to stay model-thin.
+It didn't help that we were expected to stay "appealing", the less offensive version of "thin".
-Oh sure, the airlines weren't allowed to fire us for hitting a size six, but we all knew exactly what would happen.
+Oh sure, the airlines weren't allowed to fire us for putting on visible weight, but we all knew exactly what would happen.

 Terry looked at me, dubious.